-- A DNA test will be conducted with no charge upfront.
+- A DNA test will be conducted at no charge.
 If DNA test results are positive, DSS certifies legal paternity and usually encourages the mother to seek child support if the parents don’t live together.

-- If DNA test results are negative, child support will not be pursued and the father will not be required to pay the DNA test fee.
+- If DNA test results are negative, child support will not be pursued.

 3. If a mother seeks child support and legal paternity has not been established, DSS and CSE will pursue the establishment of legal paternity before setting child support.

 - In these situations, legal paternity can be based on a man answering that yes, he is the biological father of a child, without any DNA evidence.
 Men may not be aware that by answering yes to paternity questions in court, they are establishing legal paternity forever.

 - If there is any doubt in the man’s mind, he should request a DNA test at the initial DSS/CSE administrative hearing.

 - Recent statistics show that in more than a quarter of cases in which a DNA test was requested by a father, the test came back negative—proving the man was not the biological father after all.